Menu

 10. I Avoided Illness Wherever Possible

 Vaccines are always a controversial topic, but yes, I did opt to have all of mine, including the flu and whooping cough vaccinations, with no issues to report.
 When I contracted the flu at seventeen years old, I ended up in intensive care, on life support.
-I almost died from the flu.
 So the vaccination is something I personally choose to have every winter.
 These decisions are always personal however, and only you know what you’re comfortable doing.

 I was also more aware of avoiding catching any other illnesses whilst pregnant, so I made sure to take all my supplements regularly to support my immune system and health, and I washed my hands frequently and took extra measures to avoid catching any bugs or colds.
 I really didn’t want to add sickness on top of pregnancy, hypothyroidism and Hashimoto’s.

-Many of us with autoimmune hypothyroidism can be can be more susceptible to picking up illness and then struggle to recover from them.
+Many of us with autoimmune hypothyroidism can be more susceptible to picking up illness and then struggle to recover from them.

 11. I Scheduled a Dentist Check-Up